jevy/pandoc_resume/markdown/resume.md

     * Lead the FDA submission documentation and internal compliance process.
     * Manage all technology development and the product roadmap.
     * Lead the product redesign of our internal data exploration and data analysis tool on over 2 TB of images in our data storage.
-    * Restored communication between the data management and data science teams.
+    * Restored collaboration between the data management and data science teams.
 We worked to isolate problem areas and come up with more functional systems.
 They are now working nearly as as single team.
     * To clarify its priorities and direction, I transitioned the entire company from Github issues to Clubhouse, resulting in positive design decisions and tangible feedback that it produced new momentum for the company.
     * Worked with the data management team to stop doing manual labelling of data.
 Coached the team to build Mechanical Turk tasks, recruited a team of 20 dermatologists to classify skin conditions in images and a team of General Practitioners to help build our symptom checker database.
     * Set up and implemented the core company KPIs in Metabase, where they were posted to Slack on a daily/weekly basis.